Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 ### U. Ruins of Berez

-Chapter 10 describes the ruins of Berez, a riverside village that is now home to the hag [[5.
-Mechanics/Bestiary/Npc/Baba Lysaga (COS).md\|Baba Lysaga]].
+Chapter 10 describes the ruins of Berez, a riverside village that is now home to the hag [[4.
+World Almanac/NPCs/Baba Lysaga (COS).md\|Baba Lysaga]].

 ### V. Van Richten's Tower